 Because of this, one of the first things that you will want to try using is a strong, all-purpose odor eliminator.
 This will give you a good idea of what you are working with if this helps you out.

 There are a few different kinds of odor eliminators out there, but the most effective one you are going to want to search for are the carbon ones.
 Some filters will have a simple carbon filter in them, whereas others will be made entirely of activated charcoal.

 The carbon filter works by trapping odor-causing chemicals and pulling them out of the air.
 Many people have found that this works especially well for unpleasant smells such as various pet odors, fish, and tobacco smoke.

 On the other hand, there are activated charcoal filters.
 These filters work by physically pulling the odor particles out of the air at a microscopic level.
-These are generally bags of bamboo charcoal that have a hole for you to hang it up around the mustiest-smelling parts of the house.
+These are generally bags of bamboo charcoal (like these ones) that have a hole for you to hang it up around the mustiest-smelling parts of the house.